NearB/backend/README.md

 Go [here](http://localhost:10000/api/location/list).

-If everything was fine, the proxy at port 10000 is redirecting the request to the the Mobile API, which is interacting with the Location API, which in turns interacts with the Stores API
+If everything was fine, the proxy at port 10000 is redirecting the request to the Mobile API, which is interacting with the Location API, which in turns interacts with the Stores API, who is actually gathering data from a db

 ### Troubleshooting

 #### Issues with MongoDb containers

+##### 1. Unclean shutdown

 > [initandlisten] Detected unclean shutdown - /data/db/mongod.lock is not empty.